amita-shukla/blog-1/content/posts/2024-02-28--spring-design-patterns/index.md

 }
 ```

-### Proxy Pattern
+### Spring AOP using Proxy Pattern

+A proxy is anything that acts as in replresents anything else.
+Most commonly we use it for Proxy Servers - which is basically a server that acts as an intermediary between a client and another server - provding security, privacy or performance.

+#### Proxy Pattern
+A proxy pattern is applied when we want to impersonate a class to add more things on top of what it does.
+Suppose, a function is compute heavy, and you would like it to only run when its value is not already cached.
+In that case, we use proxy pattern to add caching capability to it.

 Spring AOP (Aspect-Oriented Programming) utilizes dynamic proxies to apply cross-cutting concerns, such as logging, security, and transaction management, to target objects without modifying their code directly.
+Let's discuss a few common annotations and how they're implemented:
+- `@Cacheable`: Spring uses AOP to intercept method calls, check if the result is already in the cache, and either return the cached result or execute the method and cache the result.
+- `@Async`: When a method annotated with @Async is called, Spring creates a proxy around the method and executes it in a separate thread.
+Spring manages the thread pool and ensures that the asynchronous method is executed asynchronously without blocking the calling thread.
+- `@Transactional`: When a method annotated with @Transactional is called, Spring intercepts the method invocation and starts a transaction before executing the method.
+After the method completes, Spring commits the transaction if the method execution was successful, or rolls back the transaction if an exception occurred during method execution.

+The creation of proxy classes involves the use of dynamic proxy or CGLIB proxy depending on whether the target class implements interfaces or not.
+#### JDK Dynamic Proxies
+- When the target class implements interfaces, Spring uses JDK dynamic proxies.
+- Spring generates a proxy class at runtime that implements the same interfaces as the target class.
+- The proxy class intercepts method calls and delegates them to the actual target object.
+- Method invocations on the proxy are forwarded to an InvocationHandler, where the additional logic specified by the annotations is applied.

+#### CGLIB Proxies
+- When the target class does not implement interfaces, Spring falls back to using CGLIB proxies.
+- CGLIB generates a subclass of the target class at runtime.
+- The generated subclass overrides the target class's methods to apply the behavior specified by the annotations.

-### Template Method Pattern
+### Template Method Pattern in JdbcTemplate

+#### Template Method Pattern
+Using template pattern, we define the skeleton of an alogorithm in a superclass, but let the subclasses define the implmentation of the same.
+The key idea behind the template method pattern is to provide a reusable framework for defining algorithms while allowing flexibility for subclasses to tailor specific parts of the algorithm to their needs.
+For example, when executing a query on a database, the same series of steps must be completed:
+- Establish a connection
+- Execute query
+- Perform cleanup
+- Close the connection

-Spring's template classes (e.g., JdbcTemplate, RestTemplate) encapsulate common operations, providing a template method that can be customized by subclasses to execute specific logic.
+Spring's template classes such as `JdbcTemplate`, `JmsTemplate`(Java Messaging Service), `HibernateTemplate`(deprecated) encapsulate common operations, providing a template method that can be customized by subclasses to execute specific logic.
+A popular use we mostly see is multiple database providers providing their specific implemntation to execute database commands through `JdbcTemplate`.

 ### Decorator Pattern